sanderdewit/Sanders-AzureAD-Tenant-Restrictions/README.md

   Modern authentication needs to be enabled!

-Later I'll update the Intune administrative templates and the group policy settings to enforce the tenants.
+Later I'll update the Intune administrative templates and the group policy settings to enforce the tenant settings and how to set the information.
 I need to have the extension ID to finalize this.
 This is awaiting the approval process in the Edge extension store.